mjalbert13/gif-app/README.md

 # gif-app
-an app that generates gifs using an api
+an app that generates gifs using the Giffy api

+Technology used:
+- HTML/ CSS
+- Bootstrap
+- JQuery
+- Javascript
+- AJAX
+- Giffy API